Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 Fullstory

-Fullstory’s mobile app analytics is second to none, boasting seamless data autocapture, high-fidelity session replay, crash and error reporting, users journeys and more–all while protecting user privacy.
+Fullstory’s mobile app analytics are second to none, boasting seamless data autocapture, high-fidelity session replay, crash and error reporting, user journeys, and more–all while protecting user privacy without sacrificing performance.
+Fullstory does just what its name implies—it gets you the full story every single time.

 A groundbreaking platform that has been committed to user privacy from the very start, Fullstory does just what its name implies—it gets you the full story every single time.